Fincer/openra-tibsunra2/Readme.md

 **Patches**

-Patches are files that are being used for patching the main game (OpenRA) so that it compiles successfully with Tiberian Sun & Red Alert 2 added.
+Patches are files that are being used for patching the main game (OpenRA) so that it compiles successfully with Tiberian Sun & Red Alert 2 (& Dune 2) added.

-Basically, Red Alert 2 locates in a different Github repository so patches are needed in order to merge it successfully with the OpenRA codebase.
+Basically, Red Alert 2 & Dune 2 locate in a different Github repositories so patches are needed in order to merge them successfully with the OpenRA codebase.
 Additionally, some minor patch codes have been added for compilation of Tiberian Sun.

 Patches do not affect any bugs or features existing in the game.